-The short-selling of exchange-traded funds (ETFs) creates “phantom” ETF shares, trading at ETF market prices, with cash flows rights but no associated voting rights.
-Unlike regular ETF shares backed by the underlying securities of the ETF and voted as directed by the sponsor, phantom ETF shares are backed by collateral that is not voted.
-Introducing a novel measure of phantom shares both of the ETF and corresponding underlying securities, we find that increases in phantom shares for the corresponding underlying securities are associated with decreases in number of proxy votes cast (for and against), and increases in broker non-votes, the vote premium, and value-reducing acquisitions.
+The short-selling of exchange-traded funds (ETFs) creates "phantom" ETF shares, trading at ETF market prices, with cash flows rights but no associated voting rights.
+Unlike regular ETF shares backed by the ETF's underlying securities which are voted as directed by the ETF sponsor, phantom ETF shares are backed by collateral that is not voted.
+Introducing a novel measure of phantom ETF shares for the corresponding underlying securities, we find that increases in phantom shares for the corresponding underlying securities are associated with decreases in number of proxy votes cast (for and against), and increases in broker non-votes, the voting premium, and value-reducing acquisitions.

-Keywords: Exchange-Traded Funds, Proxy Voting, Vote Premium, Short Interest, Operational Shorting, Authorized Participants, ETF Market Making, Voting of Hedged Positions, Empty Voting
+Keywords: Exchange-Traded Funds, Proxy Voting, Voting Premium, Short Interest, Operational Shorting, Authorized Participants, ETF Market Making, Voting of Hedged Positions, Empty Voting

 JEL Classification: G11, G12, G14, G23, G34